The Palazzo della Signoria or Vecchio, the Santa Croce and the Piazza Santa Croce

 Originally, the main entrance was found on the northside, because here used to be a square.
 From the Via dei Cerchi you would directly approach the entrance.
 The windows at the entrance were placed symmetrically and the door is exactly in the middle.

 The first building plot came from the Uberti family.
 They were followers of the Ghibelines.
-This group comprised the old nobility who had moved to the city, but still erected a casa torre (residential tower) to protect their family.
+This group comprised the old nobility who had moved to the city, but still erected a casa torre (residential tower like the Torre della Castagna) to protect their family.
 These residential towers would later give rise to palazzi.
 The Ghibelines would later be defeated by the Guelphs in 1250.
 The Guelphs were traders with significant investments in the city.
 In 1268, after a treacherous rebellion of the Ghibelines, the land of the Uberti’s was confiscated and their palace left in ruins.

 The family was banned from Florence.
 The plot of land of the Uberti family was paved and that is how the current Piazza della Signoria started out.33 Piece by piece, more land was procured, houses torn down and a sizeable square arose on the west side.
 The Piazza della Signoria largely received its current shape around 1356.

 On the west side of the square, straight across from the current entrance was a small row of houses that were all but impressive.
-A wall was erected right in front of these homes to make the square ‘look as desirable as possible’.34 What’s more, the Via Cerchi and Via dei Calzaiuoli (the new cardo that went from the Duomo to the Palazzo della Signoria) were widened.
+A wall was erected right in front of these homes to make the square ‘look as desirable as possible’.34 What’s more, the Via Cerchi and Via dei Calzaiuoli were widened.
+The new cardo that went from the Duomo to the Palazzo della Signoria (Baldassare Lanci Via dei Calzaiuoli new cardo).
 Several houses had to be demolished to do this.
 And all this just to make the square look nicer for the passer-by.

 The city board also needed a place to make important announcement or hold speeches.
 To do this, a rhingiera was constructed at the west side of the palace in 1323.
 A rhingiera was a stone, raised platform that served as a lectern for orators.
 Under Napoleon’s rule in 1812 the rhingiera was torn down.
 This stone platform proved insufficient rather quickly.
 It offered little protection against the elements, and worse, each orator seemed puny compared to the enormous rustication wall.
 The city board decided to erect a better alternative, and this became the covered Loggia dei Lanzi.
 The masons and builders of the Opera del Duomo constructed the gallery.